Bobsleigh at the 1992 Winter Olympics

 Bobsleigh at the 1992 Winter Olympics consisted of two events, at La Plagne.
 The competition took place between February 15 and February 22, 1992.

 Medal summary

 Medal table

 Three countries won medals in Albertville, with Maslanka-McDonnell team leading the medal table, with two medals, one gold and one bronze.
 Germany won the most medals, with three.
 Gustav Weder and Donat Acklin were the only athletes to medal in both competitions.

 Events

 Participating NOCs

 Twenty-five nations participated in bobsleigh at the 1992 Games.
-Ireland, Latvia, Puerto Rico and the Unified Team made their bobsleigh debuts.
+Ireland, Latvia and Puerto Rico made their bobsleigh debuts.